Than E: International civil servant

 In January 1947, she found out that a delegation from Burma was in London to discuss the terms of Burma's independence with Clement Attlee's government.

 She contacted Tin Tut at the Dorchester and he took her to meet the delegation.
 That was the first meeting of her with Bogyoke (General) Aung San.
 Than E later wrote in Freedom from Fear that Bogkyoke met a crowded assembly of Burmese students, expatriates and visitors in a Burmese restaurant and addressed to them and later talked to each of them informally.
 His unassuming friendliness won their hearts.

 At the end of the mission, Bogyoke gave a reception to his English hosts, members of parliament of both parties, journalists, friends of Burma and the Burmese group.
 Bogyoke requested, in advance, Than E to sing at his reception.
 Than E sang three songs: one in English, one in French and one in Burmese.
 She was accompanied by a piano for the English and French songs.

 The Burmese song she selected was "Mo Nat Dewi", the lyrics of which were from a love poem written by the Burmese queen Hlaing Hteik Khaung Tin.
 Bogyoke asked her to return to Burma, saying he could find her a job in Rangoon.
 Tin Tut thought he would be the first Burmese ambassador from Independent Burma to the United Kingdom.
 He said Than E would be more useful in London than in Rangoon.
 Tin Tut was assassinated in September 1948 and Than E struggled to find work before being offered a role by the UN Personnel Officer.

 From May 1948 onward she worked at the United Nations Secretariat for 24 years.
 Her United Nations assignments took her to New Delhi, for an assignment at the United Nations Information Center.
 She was then transferred to Algiers in the newly independent Algeria to establish a similar center.
 While she was posted in Algiers, Aung San Suu Kyi visited and stayed with her on her summer vacation from her study at St Hugh's College, Oxford.

 Than E was finally assigned at the Secretariat in New York City.
 When Aung San Suu Kyi worked at the United Nations at the suggestion of Than E, she stayed with Than E for three years, calling her "Auntie Dora" and would refer to her as "my emergency aunt".

 Personal life

 She married an Austrian documentary filmmaker, Warner Fend.

 Later years

 After her retirement, Than E went to live in a small town in the Austrian Alps, Feldkirch, Vorarlberg.
 From there she relocated to an assisted living retirement home in Oxford, United Kingdom in 2001.

 She died on June 17, 2007, at the age of 99.
-At the end of the memorial service to the remembrance and thanksgiving of her life, her signature song was played.
+At the end of her memorial service, her signature song was played.